WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

    }

 With MLEs in LibraryLink it is not possible to pass arguments for construction of managed expressions.
-LLU extends the MLE implementation by letting the developer define a library function that LLU will call from Wolfram Language when a new instance of a managed expression is created.
+LLU extends the MLE implementation by letting the developer define a library function that LLU will call from the Wolfram Language when a new instance of a managed expression is created.
 In other words, define a wrapper for constructor of your class.
 Typically, it will look like this: